rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 ROM.finalize
 ```

-## Default and Alternative Datastores
+## Default and Alternative Gatewasys

-If only one datastore is configured ROM will store it under `:default` name and
+If only one gateway is configured ROM will store it under `:default` name and
 it will be used in all relations.
-If you setup more than one datastore you can
+If you setup more than one gateway you can
-assign relations to individual datastores explicitly:
+assign relations to individual gateway explicitly:

 ``` ruby
 ROM.setup(